xneo1/pi-hole-influx/README.md

 ## Attributions

-The script originally [created by Jon Hayward](https://fattylewis.com/Graphing-pi-hole-stats/), adapted to work with InfluxDB [by /u/tollsjo in December 2016](https://github.com/sco01/piholestatus), and [improved and extended by @johnappletree](https://github.com/johnappletree/piholestatus).
+The script originally [created by Jon Hayward](https://fattylewis.com/Graphing-pi-hole-stats/), adapted to work with InfluxDB [by /u/tollsjo in December 2016](https://github.com/sco01/piholestatus), and [improved and extended by @johnappletree](https://github.com/johnappletree/piholestatus) and @Janw